CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving

 \subsection{Backward Planning}

-In practice, the planning head predicts $\tau_a$ using simple linear layers.
-Such design overlooks dependencies among each step in $\tau_a$.
-A natural extension adopts a self-attention layer with causal mask to introduce temporal causality.
+In practice, the planning head predicts $\tau_a$ in a single forward pass.
+This design overlooks dependencies among the steps in $\tau_a$.
+A natural extension is to adopt a self-attention layer with a causal mask to introduce temporal causality.
 The policy for $a_i$ is formulated as $\pi_i(a_i|s_{w,1},..., s_{w,i})=\pi(a_i|s_{w,j\le i})$.

 While this forward-causal design appears intuitive, human driving behavior suggests an alternative perspective.
 Drivers typically decide \textbf{where to go} before committing to low-level actions.
 Moreover, in real-world deployment, only the first action is executed before replanning, making earlier actions matter more.